ultranaco/mockcat/README.md

 # mockcat
-Just another mock server but this one is chido.
+Just another mock server but this one is chingon.
 Mockcat is a command line application to raise a http server from any file type also allow make CRUD operations with JSON file that contains an array of elements or one element at root

 ## Install: